Homomorphisms between braid groups

 \emph{Base case.} A classification of homomorphisms $\B_n \to \B_n$.

 \emph{Extension of the base case.} A classification of homomorphisms $\B_n^2 \to \B_n$.

 \emph{Inductive step.} A classification of homomorphisms $\B_n \to \B_m$ with $n < m \leq 2n$.

-As above, the base case is a theorem of Castel; we give our new proof in Section~\ref{sec:castel}.
-We complete the other two steps in Sections~\ref{sec:castel2} and~\ref{sec:proof}, respectively.
-Our proof of Castel's theorem and the extension to the even braid group require several tools, which we build in Sections~\ref{sec:cake} through~\ref{sec:pkg}.
-All of the tools, except for the ones in Section~\ref{sec:cake} are used in the inductive step.
-We introduce a further tools for the main theorem---a classification of cabling maps---in Sections~\ref{sec:cabling}.
-In Section~\ref{sec:tv} we prove that the standard homomorphisms $\B_n \to \B_{2n}$ are pairwise inequivalent; along the way, we give in Section~\ref{sec:tv} a classification of the transvections of the standard homomorphisms.
+As above, the base case is a theorem of Castel.
 As discussed in the introduction, for all three steps we analyze a homomorphism from $\B_n$ to $\B_m$ by considering the various possibilities for the images of the periodic elements of $\B_n$.
-An element is periodic if it is periodic in the sense of the Nielsen--Thurston classification.
+Again, an element is periodic if it is periodic in the sense of the Nielsen--Thurston classification.
 Equivalently, an element of $\B_n$ is periodic if its image has finite order in $\bar \B_n$, the quotient of $\B_n$ by its center $Z(\B_n)$.

 The quotient $\bar \B_n$ is isomorphic to a subgroup of the mapping class group of a sphere $S_{0,n+1}$ with $n+1$ marked points, namely, the subgroup consisting of elements that fix a distinguished marked point $p$.
 Given a homomorphism $\rho : \B_n \to \B_m$ we will often consider the associated homomorphism $\bar \rho : \B_n \to \bar \B_m$, which is the post-composition of $\rho$ with the projection $\B_m \to \bar \B_m$.